-One important consideration before you start a massive (or any, for that matter) water change is to remember that you will also be changing the pH in your tank (probably upwards).
-Before beginning a water change, it is wise to slowly adjust your tank water pH to where it will be when you are finished.
-This will prevent your tank critter from going through "pH shock", which can be fatal to more sensitive tank critters.
+One important consideration before you start a massive (or any, for that matter) water change is to remember that you will also be changing the pH in your tank (probably upward).
+Before beginning this water change, it is wise to slowly adjust your tank water pH to where it will be when you are finished.
+You can adjust the pH upward with common baking soda or downward with one of the many products on the market to reduce the pH of aquarium water.
+This will prevent your tank critters from going through "pH shock," which can be fatal to more sensitive tank critters.

-Animated Graphic of Rapid Nitrate Reduction
+Rapid Nitrate Reduction Method

-Many people try to reduce their nitrate levels by performing a series of partial (20%) water changes.
+Many people try to reduce their nitrate levels by performing a series of partial, 20 percent water changes.
 This will reduce your nitrate (or any other chemical substance) levels, but it is rather inefficient if the object is to reduce the levels to near zero in the shortest period of time as possible, with the least amount of water.

-If, on the other hand, you reduce the 40% water level once more to 20% and then refill the tank, you will end up with a nitrate level of 10% of what you started with.
-Perform the 40% to 20% reduction once more, and you will end up with a nitrate level of 5% of what you started with.
-Just think about it for a minute.
-If you started out with a nitrate level of 100 ppm and used this method, your 100 ppm nitrates would be reduced, in a short period of time, to 5 ppm, which is considered, by most, to be an acceptable level even for corals.Continue to 3 of 3 below.
+If, on the other hand, you reduce the 40 percent water level once more to 20 percent and then refill the tank, you will end up with a nitrate level of 10 percent of what you started with.
+Perform the 40 percent to 20 percent reduction once more, and you will end up with a nitrate level of 5 percent of what you started with.
+So, if you started out with a nitrate level of 100 parts per million and used this method, your 100 ppm nitrates would be reduced, in a short period of time, to five ppm, which is considered to be an acceptable level even for corals.